tylervz/php-lint-example/README.md

 but this is not too bad since `phpstan` still runs and can highlight corrections that need to be made in `ServerTest.php` and any other Codeception unit test.

-When running locally on my machine using the commands described below, all of the linters run without an error.
+When running on the `master` branch locally on my machine using the commands described below, all of the linters run without an error.

+On the `violation` branch, Psalm finds errors when running locally.
+However, when that branch was pushed, the [Super-Linter run](https://github.com/tylervz/php-lint-example/runs/3487808931?check_suite_focus=true) did not have Psalm output any errors other than the usual `Could not find any composer autoloaders in /github/workspace/`.

 ## Development